-Much before the current pandemic, people have been turning to CBD for its numerous health benefits and therapeutic properties.
-Below, we discuss 5 ways CBD aids women’s health specifically.
+In recent years people have been turning to CBD for its numerous health benefits and therapeutic properties.
+Below, we discuss 5 ways CBD may aid women’s health specifically.

 PMS and Menstrual Cramps